-Focus Area Functions Recruitment of competent employees Recruitment and selection of competent and skilled Human Resources for all NRCS departments and regions Provide support to line departments during the recruitment and selection process Provide recruitment services through partnership with accredited service providers to supply the required candidates with the right skills specific for NRCS Conduct exit interviews to determine reasons for turn-over rate and implement corrective actions Human Resource Management and Administrative Services Administration and management of employee information Provide management information reporting Policy development and implementation Remuneration & Benefits administration Develop remuneration and reward strategy in line with best practices Develop and implement reward and recognition programmes aimed at attraction and retention of employees Manage effective implementation of NRCS remuneration system Administration of employees' benefits through effective and accurate payroll input system Organisational Development and Transformation Efficiency management through business optimisation and continuous improvement.
-Effective implementation and maintenance of the Performance Management system Develop and implement a Change Management intervention to ensure effective implementation of NRCS strategic objectives Organisational transformation through effective stakeholder management and communication Job profiling and job grading to ensure standard remuneration practices for all jobs of equal value for equal pay Learning and Development Tend to learning and development needs for NRCS Development and implementation of training initiatives through the Work Place Skills plan and Competency Development Programmes to ensure capacity building to deliver on NRCS mandate Manage and maintain training standards in line with statutory requirements Facilitate outcome-based accredited learning programmes through accredited service providers
+Focus Area Functions Talent Acquisition and Retention (Recruitment and Retention of competent employees) Attracting and hiring competent employees to fulfil the mandate of the organisation for all NRCS business units and regions Provide support to hiring managers during the recruitment and selection process Conduct exit interviews in order to assess the overall employee experience within the organization and identify opportunities to improve retention and engagement.
+Human Resource Management and Administrative Services Administration and management of employee information Provide management information (reporting) Policy development, review and implementation Remuneration & Benefits administration Develop remuneration and reward strategy in line with best practices Develop and implement reward and recognition programmes aimed at attraction and retention of employees Manage effective implementation of NRCS remuneration system Administration of employees' benefits through effective and accurate payroll input system Organisational Development and Transformation Efficiency management through business optimisation and continuous improvement.
+Effective implementation and maintenance of the Performance Management system Develop and implement a Change Management intervention to ensure effective implementation of NRCS strategic objectives Organisational transformation through effective stakeholder management and communication as well as through implementation of the employment equity requirements thus promoting diversity in the workplace Job profiling and job grading to ensure standard remuneration practices for all jobs of equal value for equal pay Learning and Development Endevour to transform NRCS into a learning organisation Development and implementation of training initiatives through the Work Place Skills plan and Competency Development Programmes to ensure capacity building to deliver on NRCS mandate

-Focus Area Functions Develop and implement knowledge management governance structure and management tools Induction and Orientation programmes to effectively induct new employees Administration of the bursary system to ensure adequate skills supply Employee Relations Render advisory services in terms of employer-employees' relations as governed by the various labour laws Create a suitable labour environment for the NRCS to effectively carry out its mandate Build sound labour relations within NRCS and with external stakeholders Facilitate the grievances and Disciplinary processes to ensure correction of ineffective behaviours Provide dispute resolution services Undertake stakeholder management and effective communication b.
-Situational analysis i.
-External Analysis
+Focus Area Functions Manage and maintain training standards in line with statutory requirements Facilitate outcome-based accredited learning programmes through accredited service providers Develop and implement knowledge management governance structure and management tools Induction and Orientation programmes to effectively on-board new employees Administration of the bursary system to ensure adequate skills supply Employee Relations Render advisory services in terms of employer-employees' relations as governed by the various labour laws Create a suitable labour environment for the NRCS to effectively carry out its mandate Build sound labour relations within NRCS and with external stakeholders Facilitate the grievances and Disciplinary processes to ensure correction of ineffective behaviours Provide dispute resolution services Undertake stakeholder management and effective communication Occupational Health and Safety; Employee Wellness Provide programs and frameworks in the workplace in order to help identify potential risks and hazard.
+Put systems in place to reduce hazards and risks in the workplace Put systems and programmes in place to provide for employee wellbeing within the NRCS while improving employee engagement and building individual resilience Promoting and supporting employee wellbeing.